 The establishment of the Programme was duly authorised by a resolution of the Board of Directors of the Trustee dated 6 July 2011.
-The update of the Programme and the issuance of Certificates thereunder was duly authorised by a resolution of the Board of Directors of the Trustee dated 20 December 2018.
+The update of the Programme and the issuance of Certificates thereunder was duly authorised by resolutions of the Board of Directors of the Trustee dated 4 January 2021.
 The Trustee has obtained all necessary consents, approvals and authorisations in the Cayman Islands in connection with the issue and performance of the Certificates.
-The entry into the Transaction Documents to which it is a party was authorised by a resolution of the board of directors of the Bank dated 31 January 2017 and a resolution of the shareholders of the Bank on 25 February 2018.
+The entry into the Transaction Documents to which it is a party was authorised by resolutions of the board of directors of the Bank dated 31 January 2017 and 4 December 2019 and a resolution of the shareholders of the Bank on 24 February 2020.